marlenebrs/MerAnO/docs/source/tutorial.rst

 --------
 - Storage

-MerAnO create a JSON file named modules.json and put it in Storage directory.
-To run correctly MerAnO, **Please don't modify this file** but you can take it and work on it on a other directory.
+MerAnO creates a JSON file named modules.json and puts it in a Storage directory.
+To run correctly MerAnO, **! please don't modify this file !** but you can take it and work on it on another directory.

 - Results